Nikonz/Index-search/README.markdown

 # Prerequisites

-You need Python 2.7 and Bash to use this engine properly.
+You need Python 2.7, Bash and Google.Protobuf to use this engine properly.
+All about protobuf you can read [here](https://github.com/google/protobuf).

 # How to use